Radu Rosetti: Archivist, surveyor, and antisemitic polemicist

 In trouble because he lacked the means to live decently, and because his lack of a university degree meant he could not become a lawyer or a professor, Rosetti sought a professional job relatively safe from the vicissitudes of politics.
 At the time, the Foreign Affairs Ministry formed one such oasis.
 He applied there, and in April 1898, when Sturdza was both Prime and Foreign Minister, he was hired as the archivist's assistant, again helped by Bianu.
 His other supporter was Gheorghe Văsescu, a friend of the PNL factional leader Ion I. C. Brătianu.
 Although this new job was low in the ministerial hierarchy, his fluent knowledge of several languages (itself a precondition for working in the ministry) and his penchant for historical exegesis helped Rosetti advance.
 Nevertheless, the promotions came with a humiliating slowness and, with a wife, three sons and a daughter to support, he found the salary insufficient.
 Although the Conservatives returned to power in 1899, their new leader was Gheorghe Grigore Cantacuzino—Rosetti's patron, Catargiu, died suddenly the same year, leaving him virtually without friends in the party.

 Rosetti was living in Bucharest, where he first rented rooms in Olbricht House, Sfântul Ionică Street, then moved in with his wife and daughter on Mihai Vodă Street, in Lipscani, and finally, in 1903, on Schitu Măgureanu Boulevard.
 By 1899, he was transferred from the archives to the special projects department, and also worked on the review commission for surveying the border between Romania and Austria-Hungary (dispatched to Vatra Dornei during summer 1900).
 He was made head of special projects in April 1902, when he also began surveying the border between Northern Dobruja and the Kingdom of Bulgaria.

 Rosetti returned to his studies of history, with a genealogy of the Ghica family, published in 1902 by Convorbiri Literare.
 It became the topic of controversy, proving that the Ghica-Comănești branch, including his rival Eugen, were usurpers of the princely name, and descended from the Suldjaroglu family.
-By 1905 he had issued Cu paloșul, which enjoyed considerable success, as a volume, alongside other historical sketches: monographs of Răducăneni–Bohotin and Vascani, a review of Moldavian Catholicism and the Csangos, and a genealogy of the Răducăneni Rosettis.
-For a while, his research concentrated on Bessarabia, a former Moldavian province ceded to the Russian Empire.
-In 1903, he authored a polemic with the local Zemstvo, which had demanded cession over Romanian monastery estates in that region.
+By 1905 he had issued Cu paloșul, which enjoyed considerable success, as a volume, alongside other historical sketches: monographs of Răducăneni–Bohotin and Vascani, and a genealogy of the Răducăneni Rosettis.
+His review of Moldavian Catholicism and the Csángós parted with nationalist discourse in proposing that Hungarians may have dwelled in the Ghimeș-Palanca Pass even before the foundation of Moldavia.
+For a while, his research concentrated on Bessarabia, ceded by Moldavia during his father's time, and administered as a Russian governorate.
+In 1903, as part of his contribution to the Bessarabian question, he authored a polemic with the local Zemstvo; the latter had demanded cession over Romanian monastery estates in that region, something which Rosetti tried to prevent from happening.